Linuxfabrik/monitoring-plugins/check-plugins/huawei-dorado-controller/README.md

 * WARN if any controller's running status is not "Normal", "Running" or "Online", unless it reports an outright failure.
 * CRIT if any controller reports health status "Faulty", "No Input", "Invalid" or "Offline".
 * CRIT if any controller's running status reports a failure ("Not running", "Sleep in High Temperature", "Offline", "Invalid", "Migration fault", "Error/Faulty", "To be synchronized", "Power-on failed", "Abnormal" or "Rollback failure").
-* WARN or CRIT if a controller's CPU or memory usage reaches `--warning` or `--critical`.
+* WARN or CRIT if a controller's CPU usage reaches `--warning` or `--critical`.
+Both are off by default.
+* WARN or CRIT if a controller's memory usage reaches `--warning-mem` or `--critical-mem`.
 Both are off by default.
 * WARN or CRIT if a controller's temperature reaches `--warning-temperature` or `--critical-temperature`.
 Both are off by default.
 * A CPU, memory or temperature threshold that fires is marked on the value that crossed it, and the row's State column always shows the worst state of that controller.
 * UNKNOWN if the appliance lists no controllers at all, which points at the query rather than at the hardware.